First Impressions Matter, and Other Job Interview Secrets from the Pros

 Before the Interview:

 Do your research.
-“Be prepared,” says Susan Pagan-Hilton, an advisor in Full Sail’s Career Development department.
+“Be prepared,” says Susan Pagan-Hilton, a Communications Team Leader in Full Sail’s Career Development department.
 “I cannot stress enough how important it is to do your homework, and how much it can really help you,” she says.
 “Researching employers [read their websites and their LinkedIn profiles] is one of the best ways to stand out as a candidate.
 You’ll be better prepared to answer interview questions.”

 Rehearse your answers.
 Employers will probably ask at least one of these common questions: What software skills do you have?
 What’s your greatest weakness?
 Why do you want to work here?
 Practice answering questions like this in advance; that way, you won’t find yourself put on the spot during the interview.